Transitions Abroad Home. Transitions Abroad Home.

 A restaurant in a restored courtyard in Mitte, a neighborhood in Berlin full of places to enjoy foods with locals from many regions of the world.

-Sometimes I get invited into their homes, which is a great way to get a feel for their beliefs, what makes them tick, what kind of birth, courting, wedding, and funeral practices they adhere to, how they make a living and raise their children, what major sports they play, how they eat, or how they see the world.
-Despite the differences, we still have a lot in common in terms of hopes, dreams, needs, and fears, and I often find confirmation that there is inherent goodness in most people around the globe.
+Sometimes, I get invited into their homes, which is a great way to get a feel for their beliefs, what makes them tick, what kind of birth, courting, wedding, and funeral practices they adhere to, how they make a living, and raise their children, what major sports they play, how they eat, or how they see the world.
+Despite the differences, we still have a lot in common regarding hopes, dreams, needs, and fears, and I often find confirmation that there is inherent goodness in most people around the globe.

-Home stays and airbnbs suit me well.
-I research prospective homes for hospitality, cleanliness, location, and carefully read the accompanying reviews.
-Only a very small percentage of hosts turn out to be solely driven by profit; the majority gladly open their homes to meet foreigners.
-Some have also opened their kitchen or their heart, and have not only become lasting memories, but also lasting friends.
+Home stays and Airbnbs suit me well.
+I research prospective homes for hospitality, cleanliness, and location and carefully read the accompanying reviews.
+Only a very small percentage of hosts are solely driven by profit; the majority gladly open their homes to meet foreigners.
+Some have also opened their kitchen or their hearts and have become not only lasting memories but also lasting friends.
 Now, that’s what I call added value!

 Garden apartment rental in Amsterdam.